What is the Levy?

-How will the Levy work?
+How does the Levy work?

 For instance: If in Month A your company only used £1,000 of your Levy allocation money, you will not pay the Levy for that month and in Month B your allowance would increase to £1,500.

-How will groups of connected companies be effected?
+How are groups of connected companies affected?

-If your company is a part of a group of connected companies, your £15,000 Levy allowance will be shared between all businesses.
+If your company is a part of a group of connected companies, your £15,000 Levy allowance is shared between all businesses.
 Allocation of the Levy money needs to be notified to the HMRC before the start of the tax year and remains permanent for the rest of that tax year.

-SMEs with a wage bill under £3 million will not need to pay the Levy.
+SMEs with a wage bill under £3 million don’t need to pay the Levy.
 However, if you are an SME taking on an apprentice or putting an existing member of staff onto an apprenticeship programme, you will need to contribute 10% of their training costs and the remaining 90% will be paid by the government.

 If you have under 50 employees and are considering hiring a 16-18 year old apprentice, the government will contribute the entire cost of training to your business.

-How will the Levy be paid?
+How is the Levy paid?

 All companies in the UK will need to use their E-vouchers within 24 months or they will otherwise expire.